-Endangering the Welfare of a Vulnerable Elderly Person
+Endangering the Welfare of an Elderly Person

-Queens Endangerment of an Elderly Person Lawyer
+Attorney for Endangerment of an Elderly Person in Queens, NY

 Important legal defenses may exist under the particular facts and circumstances of your case.
 You must act quickly to preserve all avenues of attack so that your attorney can help you aggressively fight the charges.